30th Infantry Regiment (United States): Iraq

-1-30 Infantry was then commanded by LTC Dan Cormier in late 2008, and began preparing for deployment to Northern Irag in 2009.
+1-30 Infantry was then commanded by LTC Dan Cormier in late 2008, and began preparing for deployment to Northern Iraq in 2009.
 1-30th Infantry served from December 2009 until October 2010 in Iraq, primarily in the ethnic hotbed of Kirkuk and conducted combined check points with the Iraqi army and Kurdish Peshmerga.
 LTC Cormier re-deployed the unit in October 2010 and relinquished command of the battalion to LTC Mike Jason on 26 January 2011.

 Enduring Freedom

 In the summer of 2011, the 1st Battalion 30th Infantry Regiment became the first 3ID unit on Fort Stewart to receive and train on the Army's newest M1A2 SEP tanks and M3 Bradley Fighting Vehicles.
 The battalion conducted training exercises and a Level II gunnery through October 2011, making it the first 3ID Battalion to reach a high state of readiness.
 In November 2011 the battalion was ordered to prepare for an immediate deployment to Afghanistan.

 The battalion immediately reorganized to a light infantry organization.
 The Cobra Tank Company remained relatively unchanged and began training on new MATV vehicles and would serve as the "anti-tank" wheeled company.
 Soldiers from the HHC Scout platoon, and the remaining companies reorganized into three balanced rifle companies.
 Working with 5th Special Forces Group, the battalion entered a fast-paced training plan culminating in a single battalion exercise at the National Training Center.
 During this exercise, half of the battalion staff was already in Afghanistan on the Torch Party.

 Nearly 48 hours after returning to Ft.
-Stewart from the Mojave desert, the unit began deploying to Afghanistan.
-A Company, with attachments from C and F Companies was attached to Marine special operations in Helmand.
+Stewart from the Mojave Desert, the unit began deploying to Afghanistan.
+A Company, with attachments from C and F Companies was attached to Marine and Army special operations in Helmand.
 B Company with C and F Company attachments was also attached to Marine SOF in Herat.
 The rest of the battalion became Special Operations Task Force North, or Task Force Balkh, in Mazar-e Sharif, Afghanistan.
 Here the task force was task organized with US Army SOF, Navy SEALs, and other attachments to conduct village stability operations (VSO) while assigned to Combined Joint Special Operations Forces- Afghanistan (CJSOTF-A).
 1st Battalion, 30th Infantry was the first mechanized unit in US history to serve as a special operations task force and the first ground combat unit of the 3d Infantry Division to deploy to Afghanistan.